edejesus196/handwritten_names_recognition/README.md

 #### Datasets
 Two datasets, both obtained from Kaggle.com, were used to train the models and to test the model that performed best on the validation set.

-The first dataset is called the [Handwritten Characters dataset](https://www.kaggle.com/vaibhao/handwritten-characters).
+The first dataset is called the [Handwritten characters dataset](https://www.kaggle.com/vaibhao/handwritten-characters).
 This dataset was used to train the models to recognize the different characters.
 It contains 39 classes in total.
 This includes all lowercase and uppercase English alphabet character, digits from 0-9, and some special characters, which include @, #, $, &.
 This dataset is divided into  834,036 training samples and 22,524 validation samples.

 <p>
 <figure>